-Moscow - Berlin 'Strizh' train covers the distance of 1900 km and goes through 4 countries: Russia, Belarus, Poland, and Germany.
+The Moscow - Berlin Strizh train runs through 4 countries: Russia, Belarus, Poland, and Germany and covers a distance of 1900 km.

 The train departs twice a week: on Saturday and Sunday from Moscow and on Sunday and Monday from Berlin.
-It goes through Smolensk, Orsha, Minsk, Brest, Terespol, Warsaw, Poznan, Rzepin and Frankfurt (Oder).
+It travels through Smolensk, Orsha, Minsk, Brest, Terespol, Warsaw, Poznan, Rzepin and Frankfurt (Oder).

 The carriages are manufactured by Patentes Talgo S.L.
 (Spain).